 This is fine but there needs to be a sanity check and just because someone has asked for a particular requirement does not mean it should be included in a tender.

 Before putting together a tender, it is recommended that some thought is given to the type of tool that is needed.
 If, for example, the objective of the tool is to have greater visibility on the delivery of projects, then some of the more spurious requirements can be excluded when assessed against this objective.

 Another cause of BIG PPM failure is that these large tools require a significant investment in change management in order for the implementation to be successful.

 Any PPM tool requires a significant amount of work to overcome any barriers of change that may exist with any new tool.
 Project and Programme Managers tend to be very busy delivering their initiatives against tough deadlines.

-If a new tool is large, complex and difficult to use, the chances of project and programme managers embracing the new tool and using it effectively are very low.
-If, however, the tool does the majority of what is needed, and is simple to use, the chances of adoption is very high.
+If a new tool is large, complex, and difficult to use, the chances of project and programme managers embracing the new tool and using it effectively are very low.
+If, however, the tool does the majority of what is needed and is simple to use, the chances of adoption are very high.